ingeniala/heybluekata/conceptual-architecture/component-responsibility.md

 As a resume, to logically separate sets of data, there are separate stream for each dataset.

-## Security
+## Security Concerns

-This component oversees managing the security aspects of the whole solution.
+This topic involves handling the security aspects of the whole solution.

 Based on the [ADR Cloud Provider](../ADRs/adr-cloud.md), the team decided to stick to the AWS Well Architected Framework, following the [AWS Security Pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/security.html).